 How Single Sign-On Works?

 SSO service need not necessarily store the user credentials.
-Most SSO services validate the user credentials against a separate identity management service like Active Directory (AD) or LDAP or other Identity Providers.
+Most SSO services validate the user credentials against a separate identity management services like Active Directory (AD) or LDAP or other Identity Providers.

 CyLock SSO uses Microsoft Active Directory Federation Services (ADFS) which is part of the Microsoft Windows Server OS to provide Single Sign-On services to on-premises applications.
 Cloud services like O365 and Google Workspace can be enabled with SSO through the on-premises ADFS setup.